One Day in Lucerne Itinerary

 Lake Lucerne cruise with 3 course meal

-Taking one of the lunchtime Lake Lucerne cruises with dining included is the perfect way to see more of the city in a short space of time.
+Taking one of the lunchtime Lake Lucerne cruises with dining included is a wonderful way to see more of the lake while enjoying a leisurely meal.

-Cruising across the lake also gives you a couple of hours to rest and relax – which you might well need after walking around sightseeing.
+Cruising across the lake also gives you a couple of hours to sit back and relax, which you might well appreciate after a morning of sightseeing.

 > Click here to book this two hour lunch cruise on Lake Lucerne